-*In case of rain, all programs will take place inside the museum!
+*In case of rain, all programs will take place inside the museum on the 2nd floor!

 Ani Cordero is a singer, songwriter, drummer, guitarist, and Latin American music researcher living in NYC.
 In 2014, Ani released an album entitled “Recordar” (“Remember”), which re-imagined songs by influential Latin American songwriters of the turbulent “Nueva Cancion” era, including Victor Jara, Violeta Parra, Chavela Vargas, and Atahualpa Yupanqui.
 Her critically-acclaimed album received accolades from NPR’s All Things Considered, Alt-Latino, and Soundcheck, as well as, Billboard, USA Today, PRI The World, Brooklyn Vegan, BUST, Remezcla, and more.
 Following the success of “Recordar,” Ani has written a new album of her own political protest and love songs called “Querido Mundo” (“Dear World”).
 The album is Ani’s love letter to a complicated world and addresses several themes including immigration, Black Lives Matter, Feminism, and government corruption.
 The songs feature heavy percussion, sing-along choruses and strong lyrics that aim to inspire political resistance and support for social justice.
 Ani has toured with the legendary Os Mutantes, as well as a founding member of the celebrated Mexican rock band Pistolera.
 In the early 2000s, Ani led her own bilingual art rock band, Cordero who released such Feminist anthems such as “Vamos Nenas,” and “Matadora.”
 Last year, after the catastrophic impact of Hurricane Maria on her native Puerto Rico, Ani organized the PRIMA Fund, to provide emergency aid to musicians and artists on the island.